 When it comes to taste, tannins are responsible for the astringent, mouth-coating sensation we experience when biting into certain fruits like unripe pears or plums.
 This dry, puckering feeling is a result of the tannins binding with proteins in our saliva, causing them to precipitate and form a thin film on the surface of our mouths.
 This reaction is why tannins are often described as having a “drying” or “rough” effect on the palate.

-In the world of beverages, tannins play a significant role in the flavors and textures of both and .
-In wine, tannins primarily come from the grape skins, seeds, and stems, as well as from the in which the wine is aged.
+In the world of beverages, tannins play a significant role in the flavors and textures of both wine and tea.
+In wine, tannins primarily come from the grape skins, seeds, and stems, as well as from the barrels in which the wine is aged.
 They contribute to the wine's structure, bitterness, and astringency, giving it a firm and sometimes gripping mouthfeel.
 Tannins also act as natural preservatives, helping wines age gracefully and develop complex flavors over time.

 As a sommelier, I have encountered wines with varying levels of tannins.
 For example, young red wines, particularly those made from grape varieties like Cabernet Sauvignon or Nebbiolo, tend to have higher tannin levels.
 These wines can feel quite astringent and may benefit from aging to soften and integrate the tannins, allowing the wine to become more harmonious and approachable.